aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/signatureline/allowcomments/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 60
+weight: 10
 url: /net/aspose.words.drawing/signatureline/allowcomments/
 ---
 ## SignatureLine.AllowComments property

 Gets or sets a value indicating that the signer can add comments in the Sign dialog.
-Default value for this property is false.
+Default value for this property is **false**.

 ```csharp
 public bool AllowComments { get; set; }